powerhousepro69/videoinfox/readme.md

       This feature will auto clear invalid clipboard content.
 <br />

-If videoinfox is removed, the dircetory  ~/.config/videoinfox  will have to be manually deleted.
+If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.

  Dependencies listed at bottom of page.